-First of all, the ACP countries have different levels of migrants going to Europe.
-In particular, the Caribbean and Pacific countries have lower levels of migration to Europe than African countries (Ouassif, 2020).
-Therefore, the parties agreed to make an umbrella version where all countries adopt some general principles of the agreement while the countries will be divided into three regions (the Caribbean, Africa and the Pacific) to take into account the special settings of each region (Carbone, 483).
+First, the ACP countries have different levels of migrants going to Europe.
+In particular, the Caribbean and Pacific countries have lower levels of migration to Europe than African countries.
+Therefore, the parties agreed to make an umbrella version where all countries adopt some general principles of the agreement while countries are divided into three regions (the Caribbean, Africa, and the Pacific) to consider the special settings of each region.
 When the official negotiations of a post Cotonou agreement started in September 2018, a few changes of Article 13 occurred in the EU proposal.
 For instance, it proposed "legal obligation to readmission" while the existing Article 13 refers to "accept readmission".
-The ACP countries agreed, instead, that the article should refer to "voluntary readmission" of irregular migrants (Ouassif, 2020), while some ACP countries have indicated that they simply don't want article 13 to be included in the post Cotonou agreement (Schmieg, 2019: 3).
-In this regard it is clear that the EU member states want a harder migration policy and that they want a shared responsibility between the EU and ACP countries on irregular migration while the ACP countries want a softer policy (Ouassif, 2020).
+The ACP countries agreed, instead, that the article should refer to "voluntary readmission" of irregular migrants, while some ACP countries have indicated that they simply did not want article 13 to be included in the post Cotonou agreement.
+In this regard the EU member states wanted a harder migration policy and a shared responsibility between the EU and ACP countries on irregular migration while the ACP countries wanted a softer policy.